dhisana-ai/gtm-ai-tools/docs/flyio_setup.md

 # Quick Testing on Fly.io

 This project includes a `fly.toml` file so you can deploy the app to [Fly.io](https://fly.io) without installing Docker locally.
-Follow the steps below to launch the application in the cloud.
+The first deployment requires a few setup steps.
+After that you simply deploy updates when the repository changes.

+## One‑time setup

 1. **Create an account**
    - Visit <https://fly.io/signup> and sign up using GitHub or email.